Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Results

-We turn now our attention to the results obtained assuming the $w_0w_a$CDM model.
-Again, we only consider the optimistic scales cut.
-The reason for this is that GC alone for the pessimistic scale cut is not very constraining in this model, and the bias on the parameters is expected to be small due to the smaller range of scales and the larger parameter set.
-The result of all this is that $w_0$ and $w_a$ parameters vary over a large range in the MCMC, also in regions where $w_0+w_a$ can take non-negative values \citep[see][ for details on the high-redshift limit of $w(z)$ in CPL]{Cepa}.
-In such a region of the parameter space, \camb\ cannot obtain meaningful cosmological quantities, and these points are automatically rejected from the chain, thus introducing a cut in the parameter space which is physically motivated.
-Based on this restriction along with the fact that the modelling for this case is not very constraining irrespective of the assumed prior on the CPL parameters, we decided to focus our analysis only to the optimistic case.
-The results are shown in \Cref{table:results_GC_w0waCDM} and the top panel of \Cref{fig:GC_3x2pt_opt_biased}, where we still have biased estimates of our free parameters, although with reduced significance with respect to the $\Lambda$CDM analysis, due to the increased uncertainty brought by keeping the dark energy parameters $w_0$ and $w_a$ free; we find that the parameters shifted by more than $1\sigma$ are $\om$, $n_{\rm s}$, and $w_a$, with their $B_\theta$ values being $1.9$, $1.6$, and $1.2$, respectively.
-We summarise all the $B_\theta$ values for the aforementioned scenarios in the left panel of \Cref{fig:summary_plot} (see caption for details), where we can easier appreciate the trend for larger biases in the optimistic cases compared to the pessimistic ones and those of the $\Lambda$CDM model against the $w_0w_a$CDM extension.
+We {now turn our attention on} the results obtained assuming the $w_0w_a$CDM model.
+Again, we only {considered} the optimistic scales cut.
+The reason for this is that GC alone for the pessimistic scale cut is not very constraining in this model, and the bias on the parameters is expected to be small due to {the smaller range of scales and the larger parameter set.} The result of all this is that the $w_0$ and $w_a$ parameters vary over a {wide} range in the MCMC, also in regions where $w_0+w_a$ can take non-negative values \citep[see][ for details on the high-redshift limit of $w(z)$ in CPL]{Cepa}.
+In {this} region of the parameter space, \camb\ cannot obtain meaningful cosmological quantities, and these points are automatically rejected from the chain, thus introducing a cut in the parameter space {that} is physically motivated.
+Based on this restriction {and} {because the} modelling for this case is not very constraining{, regardless} of the assumed prior on the CPL parameters, we decided to focus our analysis {on} the optimistic case {alone}.
+The results are shown in \Cref{table:results_GC_w0waCDM} and {in} the top panel of \Cref{fig:GC_3x2pt_opt_biased}, where we still have biased estimates of our free parameters, {but with a lower significance than in} the $\Lambda$CDM analysis {because the} uncertainty brought by keeping the dark energy parameters $w_0$ and $w_a$ free {is larger}. {The parameters that are} shifted by more than $1\sigma$ are $\om$, $n_{\rm s}$, and $w_a$, with their $B_\theta$ values being $1.9$, $1.6$, and $1.2$, respectively.
+Again, there is an increase {in} $\Delta\chi^2\approx90.65$ compared to the complete model.
+We summarise all the $B_\theta$ values for the aforementioned scenarios in the left panel of \Cref{fig:summary_plot} (see {the} caption for details), where {the trend is clearer} for larger biases in the optimistic compared to the pessimistic {cases and for} those of the $\Lambda$CDM model against the $w_0w_a$CDM extension.